ranfysvalle02/blog-drafts/GraphRAG-bearish.md

 This is where **context augmentation** comes in.
 It's the secret sauce for taking large language models (LLMs) to the next level, by providing them with richer and more relevant information to work with.

-In this blog post, we'll delve into the world of context augmentation, exploring a fascinating technique called **GraphRAG**.
+In this blog post, we'll delve into the world of context augmentation, exploring a technique called **GraphRAG**.
 We'll break down how it works, its potential benefits, and the challenges it faces.
-We'll even see a practical example using Python!
+We'll even see a practical example using MongoDB!

 ## The Unifying Goal: Context Augmentation